Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Pack light for ease of travel and use quick-drying fabrics for the humid climate.
 Consider packing cubes for organization and compression.

-Roll clothes to save space and minimize wrinkles.
+Roll clothes to be space-efficient and avoid wrinkles.
 Place heavier items near the bottom of your luggage for better balance.